-AC Testing: Inputs are driven at 3 V for a logic 1 and 0 V for a logic 0.
+For AC testing, inputs are driven at 3 V for a logic 1 and 0 V for a logic 0.

-AC Switching Characteristics over Commercial and Industrial Operating Ranges
+AC Switching Characteristics over Commercial Operating Ranges

-Preliminary Symbol Parameter Description Notes Min Тур Max Unit t1 All VCC valid to RESIN and IORESET inactive 1, 2 1 s t2 RESIN and IORESET inactive to RSTDRV inactive 2, 3 300 μs t3 IORESET active to RSTDRV active 0 ns t4 VSYS2, VCC1, and VSYS valid delay from VCC5 0 ns t5 VSYS2, VCC1, VSYS, and optionally VMEM valid to IORESET inactive 5 μs t6 VCC5, VSYS2, VCC1, VSYS hold time from IORESET active 5 μs t7 VCC5 hold time from VSYS2, VCC1, and VSYS inactive 0 ns
+Preliminary Symbol Parameter Description Notes Min Тур Max Unit t1 All VCC valid to RESIN and IORESET inactive 1, 2 1 S t2 RESIN and IORESET inactive to RSTDRV inactive 2, 3 300 μs t3 IORESET active to RSTDRV active 0 ns t4 VSYS2, VCC1, and VSYS valid delay from VCC5 0 ns t5 VSYS2, VCC1, VSYS, and optionally VMEM valid to IORESET inactive 5 μs t6 VCC5, VSYS2, VCC1, VSYS hold time from IORESET active 5 μs t7 VCC5 hold time from VSYS2, VCC1, and VSYS inactive 0 ns

-Table 51.
-Power-Up Sequencing (See Figures 32, 33, 34, and 35)
+Table 45.
+Power-Up Sequencing (See Figures 32-35)

-- 1. This parameter is dependent on the 32-kHz oscillator start-up time.
+- 1. This parameter is dependent on the 32 kHz oscillator start-up time.
 The oscillator start-up time is dependent on the external component values used, board layout, and power supply noise.
-See the Crystal Specifications section on page 95 for more information. - 2.
+For more information, see "Crystal Specifications" on page 84. - 2.
 RESIN remains inactive during Micro Power Off mode and Micro Power Off mode exit.

-3. The pulse width of RSTDRV is adjustable based on PLL startup timing.
-For more information, see "Loop Filters" on page 97.
+3. The pulse width of RSTDRV is adjustable based on PLL start-up timing.
+See "Loop Filters" on page 86 for more information.

-Voltage sequencing on power-up for the ÉlanSC300 microcontroller should be observed as follows:
+Voltage sequencing on power-up for the ÉlanSC310 microcontroller should be observed as follows:

-- VCC - All VCC clamp sources (VCC, VMEM, VSYS, VCC5, and AVCC) - All VCCIO sources (VCC5, VMEM, VSYS, VCC1, VSYS2, and AVCC).
+- VCC - All VCC clamp sources (VCC, VMEM, VSYS, VCC5, and AVCC) - All VCCIO sources (VCC5, VMEM, VSYS, VCC1, VSYS2, and AVCC)

 The reverse is true when powering down.
-For any particular I/O pin, the VCCIO may come up simultaneously with the VCC clamp, but should never precede the VCC clamp.
-Refer to the Pin Characteristics table (page 24) for detailed I/O information.
+For any particular I/O pin, the VCCIO may come up simultaneously with the VCC clamp, but should never proceed the VCC clamp.
+Refer to the Pin Characteristics table (page 21) for detailed I/O information.